Audio trim guide

 The browser may let you audition the region cleanly while still limiting the exact export target you wanted.

-A calm trim route is more trustworthy than a bloated page that pretends to be a full editor.
+A calm trim page is more trustworthy than a bloated page that pretends to be a full editor.

 Very long files still need restraint

-Waveform analysis and export paths can become less practical as file duration grows, so the route should say that early.
+Waveform analysis and export paths can become less practical as file duration grows, so the page says that early.

 Best practices